 Recently when testing the Leica Q I ran into a memory card problem that was solved by using the camera itself as a card reader and connecting it to my computer and copying the image files to my hard drive.
-While card failures do occur, in all my years of using both CF and SD cards I’ve only had two such occurrences and I’m pretty sure each time it was caused by user error.
+While card failures do occur, in all my years of using both CF and SD cards I’ve had very few such occurrences and I’m pretty sure each time it was caused by user error.
+At least that’s what I used to think.

 So here’s a few tips to avoid this happening to you: